Gordon Dam: Hydroelectric power station

-Water from the dam descends 183 m underground into its power station, where three 144 MW turbines generate up to 432 MW of power, covering about 13% of the electricity demand of Tasmania.
-The first two turbines were commissioned in 1978, before the third was commissioned a decade later in 1988.
+The Gordon Power Station (also known as the Gordon River Power Station) is the largest conventional hydroelectric power station in Tasmania.
+Opened in 1978 and refurbished in 2024, the station is located underground, approximately 180 m below the surface of the switch yard.
+Water from the dam descends 183 m underground into its power station, where three 144 MW Francis-type turbines generate up to 432 MW of power, covering about 13% of the electricity demand of Tasmania.
+The first two turbines were commissioned in 1978, before the third was commissioned in 1988.